 While literature, drama and media have glorified this sort of love over the years, the only thing left to do with “the discussing grocery lists” sort of love between a man and his wife is parody.
-Having discussed grocery lists with Karthik for over 6 years now, even though I don’t say it out loud every single day, I love it.
-I love it in a way that I could never love my crush from the 9th grade who I’d be dying to see everyday with such naive passion.
+Having discussed grocery lists with my husband for over 6 years now, even though I don’t say it out loud every single day, I love it.
+I love it in a way that I could never love my crush from the 9th grade who I loved with naive passion.

 One presents volatility and uncertainty, while the other presents stability.
 Some people prefer indulging in self deprecation driven by irrational passion while some others value reciprocation of emotion.
-Neither love is less than the other, it’s just different.
-Having seen different kinds of loves over the years, in hindsight, I’d anyway prefer the mellow “talk for hours about arbit things under the sky” till you fall asleep sort of love over the state of ambivalence an intense passionate affair leaves you in.
+Neither love is lesser than the other, it’s just different.
+Having seen different kinds of loves over the years, I prefer the mellow “talk for hours about arbit things under the sky” till you fall asleep sort of love over the state of ambivalence an intense passionate affair leaves you in.

-What if you have never experienced different kinds of loves?
-Do we then simply have to rely on Bollywood to meet our ever elusive loves on a Eurorail in Switzerland?
+What if you’ve never experienced different kinds of loves?
+Do you then simply have to rely on movies to meet your ever elusive loves on a Eurorail?
 Would you be able to tell what kind of love you’re looking for?
 I am sure my grandmother would have argued that it doesn’t matter, and we just have to make do with what we get.
 She’s damn right, but we’ve too much exposure nowadays to simply make peace with our loves without sampling.
-So, I say, go out there and sample, even if you are 45, because its never too late to fall in love and that’s the only way to distinguish between different loves.
+So, I’d say, go out there and sample, even if you are 45, because it’s never too late to fall in love and that’s the only way to distinguish between different loves.